frame-lang/frame-docs/intermediate_frame/states.rst

 Enter and exit events are key to enabling the initialization and cleanup of the system as it transitions from one state to another.
-This powerful capability unlocks many improvements to code structure and readability of Frame based software.
+This powerful capability unlocks many improvements to code structure and readability of Frame generated software.

 Variables